 I've been a lifelong doodler, sketcher, and now mostly a seasonal painter.
 I'm unschooled with the exception of taking a few private lessons several decades ago when I took a leave of absence from my real job as an airline pilot and took a few watercolor lessons from a local artist and friend, Emily James.
 Since retiring from the airlines and moving to Maine in 2016 I started taking adult ed watercolor classes in the fall and winter after a 20 yr hiatus from doing any painting.
 I have been a fairly active painter since, especially in the winter months, taking occasional classes and painting with artist friends.
 My art has been sold at charity events for the Blue Hill Public Library and Wilson Museum.

 Other than occasional pen and ink I paint mostly with watercolors.
-After taking an egg tempera workshop given by a local and very accomplished artist, Phil Schirmer, I've been exploring that ancient medium.
+After taking an egg tempera workshop given by a local and very accomplished artist, Phil Schirmer I've been exploring that ancient medium.
 Click here to see ET paintings.